patrickcgray/deep_ifcb/README.md

 This is a convolutional neural network for classifying IFCB imagery of plankton.

+This code is for the Nardelli et al OCEANS 2021 conference paper: "Developing a convolutional neural network to classify phytoplankton images collected with an Imaging FlowCytobot along the West Antarctic Peninsula" https://doi.org/10.23919/OCEANS44145.2021.9706072

+and the Marine Technology Society Journal Nardelli et al paper "Developing a convolutional neural network to classify Antarctic phytoplankton images" which was solicited and is currently in prep.

 ## Running the Code:

 The two notebooks you need are: